-I have been meaning to write this post for a while, but after going swimming a few days ago (review coming at some point…!)
-I thought that I would write a generic and hopefully humorous post on coping as a single dad with the trauma of swimming!!
+I have been meaning to write a blog post about swimming with a toddler for a while.
+However, after going swimming a few days ago to Sandcastle Water Park I thought that I would write a generic and hopefully humorous post on coping as a single dad with the trauma of swimming!!

-I found this as one of my biggest challenges as a single dad, mainly as I lacked confidence to do it, so if by reading this, it inspires someone to go and give it a go with their child, then it has worked!
+I found swimming one of my biggest challenges as a single dad.
+This is mainly as I lacked confidence to do it.
+So if by reading this, it inspires someone to go and give it a go with their child, then it has worked!
 Also, if you laugh/smile, it has worked as well!

 My main issue was the changing room, making sure that I had packed everything, unpacked everything etc etc!
 Dry space is your friend on this…who cares if things are not folded like a piece of origami – so long as it is dry!

-I used to get us both ready in out swimming costumes before setting off to the baths as it is one less thing to forget, with a swimming nappy being put on just before going into the pool – don’t make my mistake of putting it on too early as they are not as easy to change and clean when they have been used!!!
+I used to get us both ready in out swimming costumes before setting off to the baths as it is one less thing to forget.
+I tended to put Heidi’s swimming nappy on just before going into the pool.
+Don’t make my mistake of putting it on too early as they are not as easy to change and clean when they have been used!!!

 So, getting into the pool is the easy bit, apart from playing the ‘how can I put all our clothes in the locker while entertaining a child?’ game?!
 Lockers are not designed for adult shoes, coats, bags or even baby items.
 It seems as though they only accept towels and money so you won’t be the first or the last to shoulder barge your bags, shoes etc in while holding your child in the other arm.
 Not glamorous, but just get the job done!

 The swimming bit is actually the fun part, except you have probably got a dead arm at this point.
 Remember though, a child in water weighs less so you can reminisce about how light your child was back when they were born as your arm recovers and you worry about if you put everything in the locker!!